Multifractality and intermittency in the limit evolution of polygonal vortex filaments: Introduction

-Our motivation comes from the study of three dimensional turbulence of fluids and waves, both characterized by low regularity and a chaotic behavior.
-It is accepted that these are caused by an energy cascade, a mechanism by which the energy injected in large scales is transferred to small scales.
+The concepts of multifractality and intermittency arise in the study of three dimensional turbulence of fluids and waves, both characterized by low regularity and a chaotic behavior.
+These are caused by an energy cascade by which the energy injected in large scales is transferred to small scales.
 In this setting, large eddies constantly split in smaller eddies, generating sharp changes in the velocity magnitude.
-Moreover, this cascade is not expected to be uniform in space; the rate at which these eddies decrease depends on their location.
+Moreover, this cascade is not expected to be uniform in space, and the rate at which these eddies decrease depends on their location.